abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

     - Activation: ReLU after each hidden layer.
     - Regularisation: Batch normalisation and dropout for generalisation.
     - Output: Two logits corresponding to benign and malignant cases.
+    - Loss function: Cross-entropy loss is used to train the classifier, comparing predicted logits against ground-truth labels.
+    - Optimiser: Adam optimiser is applied to update classifier parameters.